-The 1 in 20 climb begins at the 60km/h signs at the top end of the shops in the Basin.
-The start line is marked on the road in yellow paint.
+The 1 in 20 climb begins at the traffic lights at the top end of the shops in The Basin.
+The start line is marked on the road.

 The climb finishes at the 50km/h speed signs just before the township of Sassafras.
-The finish is also marked on the road in white paint.
+The finish is also marked on the road.

 At a glance

 - A gentle, picturesque climb with a generous false-flat section.